 Packing and shipping

 We pack everything plastic-free – boxes, parcel tape, and shipping labels are made of recycled paper and can thus be recycled together in the waste paper bin.
 In addition, we also reuse old cardboard boxes that are in good condition.
 We ship with the climate-neutral Go Green shipping from DHL.
-The packaging of the hejhej products and the shipping is done by workshops for people with disabilities – they are an important part of hejhej.
+The packaging of hejhej products and the shipping are done by workplaces for people with disabilities – they are an important part of hejhej.

 Environment and regionality

 Through the promise of the Circular Economy, we are actively contributing to waste reduction on our planet.
 The production of all hejhej products takes place exclusively in Germany.
-The hejhej-mats are produced CO2-neutral in the Upper Palatinate (Franconia).
-The production hall is equipped with solar modules, which are then used to power the machines.
+The hejhej-mats are produced CO2-neutrally in the Bavarian Forest.
+The production hall is equipped with solar modules, which are used to power the machines.
 We also source about 95% of our raw materials from Germany (the rest from neighbouring countries).
-We focus on regional cooperation partners in Franconia e.g. sewing, organic farm, etc..
+We focus on regional cooperation partners in Franconia, e.g. sewing, organic farms, etc..
 We actively support organic farming and thus contribute to environmental protection.
-Translated with www.DeepL.com/Translator (free version)

 Our company account is with GLS Bank, the world’s first eco-bank.
-We actively promote stationary trade with small cooperation partners in Europe (concept stores), where you can try out and buy our hejhej-mats in particular.
+We actively promote stationary trade with small cooperation partners in Europe (concept stores) where you can try out and buy our hejhej-mats.